Tony-Btian/SkyPulseUAV/README.md

 ![SkyPulseUAV Motherboard 3D](Documents/Images/Motherboard_3D.png)

-The SkyPulseUAV Motherboard is the cutting-edge, open-source drone control board tailored for the Raspberry Pi.
+The SkyPulseUAV Motherboard is a cutting-edge, open-source drone control board tailored for the Raspberry Pi.
 The hardware motherboard embodies the team's technical achievements while inspiring creativity and innovation among drone enthusiasts, and provides a versatile and powerful platform for drone enthusiasts to bridge the gap between complex drone technology and easy-to-use DIY electronics.

-Designed and developed by a team of University of Glasgow students team of the Real-Time course, the control board helps hobbyists deepen their understanding and gain hands-on experience with drone mechanics, control systems and robotics integration.
+Designed and developed by a team of University of Glasgow students team of the Real-Time course, the control board helps hobbyists deepen their understanding and gain hands-on experience with drone mechanics, control systems, and robotics integration.
 Whether you're an educator looking to introduce your students to the world of drones, a researcher conducting advanced aerial experiments, or a hobbyist eager to explore drone technology, our team's control board provides the tools and functionality needed to create complex, customized drone solutions.

-## Sensors & Actuators
+# Sensors & Actuators
 ### Sensors

 #### The list of used sensors is shown in Table 2.1.
 Materials (BOM)